 Porter’s 5 Forces Examples

-Five Forces analysis in higher education
+Five Forces Analysis in higher education

 The following is an example of Porter's Five Forces Analysis applied to higher education:

 Under each force, you should evaluate the threat, ranging from low to high.
+As shown in this example, the most important threats, in this case, are: bargaining power of buyers, threats of substitutes, and competitive rivalry.

-Five Forces analysis in the airline industry
+Five Forces Analysis in the airline industry

 Here’s an example of an analysis for the airline industry that was developed and framed for the International Air Transport Association (IATA) by Michael E. Porter himself:

-Weaknesses Of Porter’s 5 Forces Model
+Weaknesses Of Porter’s Five Forces Model

 - Not putting in enough effort to discover and understand the ‘why’ behind observations.